 Alright guys, this week we are going financial.
-Its time to become a budget mom.
+It’s time to become a budget mom with the budget mom.
 I know I said the B-word… Something needs to be done.
 Mike and I have struggled with a budget since we got together.
 In the past couple of years, we have changed our mindset.
 We have goals and dreams we are making a priority in life.

-With those goals and dreams comes at a price.
-The price being I have to make a budget.
-I mean which is free, so were not spending anything.
+Those goals and dreams come at a price.
+The price is I have to make a budget.
+I mean which is free, so we’re not spending anything.
 If you have read any of our other posts or things we share on social media.
 You could see we have been turning the direction of our life towards the opposite of what it is now.